Snehamanyashivam27/Threat-Scenario/README.md

 - ChromaDB-backed vector storage with a persistent collection by default in the demo/runtime
 - BM25 retrieval over original chunk text only
 - hybrid retrieval with Reciprocal Rank Fusion
-- a small demo script for top-k retrieval
+- a small interactive question answer cli

 ## Indexing Pipeline